python-docs-translations/transifex-automations/docs/workflows.rst

 significant changes are detected.

 Ensure the ``TX_TOKEN`` secret is configured in your repository with your Transifex API token.
+For generating your API key, see this `Transifex article <https://help.transifex.com/en/articles/6248858-generating-an-api-token>`_, for setting up secrets, see this `guide <https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository>`_.

-In the workflow, replace all instances of ``XX`` with your ITFL language code.
+In the workflow, replace all instances of ``XX`` with your `IETF <https://datatracker.ietf.org/doc/html/rfc5646.html>`_ language code.
+For example, ``pl`` or ``pt_BR``.

 .. code-block:: yaml